 Where to apply

 Here’s the general illustration that shows you where we need to apply the treatment.
-With the Gummi Pflege Stift on one hand and a ONR dampened microfiber cloth on the other, let’s go in the details of this process.
+You don’t neccessarily have to follow the order, just make sure you don’t miss any part.
+Now with the Gummi Pflege Stift on one hand and a ONR dampened microfiber cloth on the other, let’s go in the details of this process.

-* Don’t forget the curvy seals under the rear windshield mechanism.
+- Don’t forget these curvy seals under the rear windshield mechanism.

 Cleaning the aftermath